andrea-weisberg/readme-sprint-devportal/docs/companion-api/reports/apple-pay-monthly-fee-billing-report-1.md

 <li>MAN</li>
 </ul>
 </li>
 <li><strong>E-commerce debit spend share </strong>– this is the percentage of <strong>Total Debit Spend</strong> that was eCommerce using Apple Pay.
-This includes the following Capture Mode’s:
+This includes the following capture Mode’s:
 <ul>
 <li>ECOM</li>
 <li>ECOF</li>